jonathanfspencer-usps/chatbot-ui/docs/google_search.md

 # Google Search Tool

-Use the Google Search API to search the web in Gov Chat.
+Use the Google Search API to search the web in USPS AzureChat.

 ## How To Enable